About the Governing Body

 If you would like to contact any of our Governors please send a letter for their attention via the School Office.

 Parents are asked to put their requests or complaints in writing to the Governing Body; most Governors are not based in school and generally only meet formally once each term.

-If you have any questions about our Governing Body, please do not hesitate to contact Mrs P. Tubb (Our school Business Manager).
+If you have any questions about our Governing Body, please do not hesitate to contact Mrs J Hathaway (Our school Business Manager).
 Our Governors are volunteers from the community who work together to ensure that the school is well managed.
 The Headteacher and staff representatives are also members of the Governing Body.